mahimasingh04/mahimasingh04/README.md

 - 👋 Hi, I’m Mahima
 - 👀 I’m interested in backend dev (more compare to frontend)
 - 🌱 I’m currently learning Golang and Java
-- 💞️ I’m looking to collaborate on Full stack projects or anything this world has to offer
+- 💞️ I’m looking to collaborate on Full stack projects and hackathons
-- 📫 How to reach me - through sending brainrot memes

 <!---